dotnet/core-setup/Documentation/design-docs/host-testing.md

 # Testing of host components

 The hosting layer of .NET Core consists of several native libraries and executables (entirely written in C++).
-The full end to end features sometimes require code in the `coreclr` repo, but testing of that is outside of the code of this document.
+The full end to end features sometimes require code in the `coreclr` repo, but testing of that is outside of the scope of this document.
 For description of the various hosting components, please see [host-components](host-components.md).

 Testing these comes with certain challenges which this document tries to address.